-PMLA case: Chanda Kochhar granted bail
+PMLA case: Chanda Kochhar gets bail, can't leave country without permission

 Mumbai, Feb 12: Former ICICI Bank CEO and MD Chanda Kochhar has been granted bail by a special court in Mumbai in connection with the ICICI Bank-Videocon money laundering case.